Term Sort descending Definition Link

 MAP property determined to be no longer needed by the recipient country for the purpose initially furnished and for which no further MAP requirement exists, and MAP property which does not meet the criteria for utilization screening and is classified as disposable property by the in-country Security Cooperation Organization when initially reported by the foreign country.

-The Office of the Secretary of Defense; the Military Departments; the Joint Chiefs of Staff; the Combatant Commands; the Office of the Inspector General, Department of Defense; the Defense agencies; and DoD field activities.
+The Office of the Secretary of Defense, the Military Departments, the Joint Chiefs of Staff, the Combatant Commands, the DoD Office of the Inspector General, the Defense agencies, and DoD field activities.

 DoD Field Studies Program